ssbyrne89/DS-Unit-3-Sprint-1-Software-Engineering/challenge.md

 Answer both of these questions (baseline ~5 sentences) here in text.

+####  SEANS RESPONSES ####
+Code review is very important and one thing I appreciated when receiving feedback was the new perspective in understanding the concepts.
+That sort of collaboration helps gain a deeper understanding.
+For example this past code review I saw another classmate's code and it highlighted to me what I actually grasp conceptually.
+Furthermore seeing other approaches to the same problem broadens the problem solving toolbelt.

+With containers, we can more efficiently allocate computing energy to the bare minimum required to run a particular code or segment of code.
+This is great because it keeps the compouter from going up in smoke.

 ### Part 8 - Turn it in!

 Provide all the files you wrote (`acme.py`, `acme_report.py`, and